matthiasludwig/colaboratory/CDND/networking.md

 5. Session (Session enablement in TCP, RTP, SIP, SSL, TLS, etc.)
 6. Presentation (HTML, DOC, Encryption, etc.)
 7. Application (DNS, HTTP, SMTP, etc.)

+Encapsulation and Decapsulation:

+* _As the data is being packaged up on a sending device, the data moves down the OSI model; this process of the data moving down the OSI model is called encapsulation._
+* _When the data is being unpacked on a receiving device, the data moves _up_ OSI model; this process of the data moving up the OSI model is called decapsulation._

+LAN - Local Area Network (Without a Router).
+The Switch is buffering, managing speeds and routing the packages.
+Unicast - 1:1
+Multicast - 1:Many
+Broadcast - 1:All (for example IP/MAC address)